 Course structure

-This qualification comprises three mandatory units:
+This course is underpinned by the BACP Competence Framework and comprises three mandatory units:

-- Counselling Supervision: Introduction
+- Counselling Supervision: Introduction (J3HJ37)

-Gain foundational knowledge about the role of the supervisor, including ethical practice and the supervisory relationship. - Counselling: Theoretical Models and Approaches in Professional Clinical Supervision
+Gain foundational knowledge about the role of the supervisor, including ethical practice and the supervisory relationship. - Counselling: Theoretical Models and Approaches in Professional Clinical Supervision (J3HK37)

-Explore key theories and principles that inform supervision and learn how to apply them in practice. - Counselling Supervision: Practice
+Explore key theories and principles that inform supervision and learn how to apply them in practice. - Counselling Supervision: Practice (J3HL38)

 Engage in supervised practice, logging a minimum of 20 hours of supervision with at least two supervisees and one hour of consultative supervision per month.